aiven/aiven-docs/docs/products/caching/concepts/overview.md

 Aiven for Caching has many features that make it easy and stress-free to
 use:

 -   **Managed service:** Fully managed service, so you don't have to worry about setup, management, or updates.
-Aiven provides tools and integrations to help you use Redis in your data pipelines.
+Aiven provides tools and integrations to help you use this in-memory data store in your data pipelines.
 -   **Fast and easy deployment:** Launch a production-ready Redis-based service within minutes.
 Choose from multiple public clouds across numerous global regions, using high-performance clusters with optimally selected instance types and storage